Problem: Content marketing

 Less product-oriented blog content is more likely to be perceived as educational or entertaining, thereby

 encouraging repeat visits.
 Ironically, in the end, which blog would do more for your brand?
+What are your targeted personas interested in?

 When you are creating a content marketing plan, it’s vital to consider at whom the content is actually aimed.

-Before you begin producing content, you should develop a list of personas, and then you can tailor each piece
+Before you begin producing content, you should develop a list of personas, and then you can tailor each piece of content to a certain persona.
+Also develop a list of influencers that hold a large following of a targeted persona.

 What are they sharing?
 What are they talking about?
 What type of content really gets a discussion going?

-Do your research to identify what content is doing well within your industry, as this will also help you define your
+Do your research to identify what content is doing well within your industry, as this will also help you define your personas.

 The key here is not to approach content marketing like an advertiser looking for sales figures.
 Instead, think

 about what content will genuinely interest or help a certain persona or attract the attention of an influencer.
+Again when it comes down to heavily promotional branded content vs. an unbranded approach, the latter will gain more traction in the form of social shares and links.

 If you’re operating in a niche that rarely elicits social discussions, then you may need to have a bit of fun with